L3houx/freshonions-torscraper/README.md

     ./push.sh someoniondirectory.onion

 To start the flask server to see our web interface.
+First, create a flask secret with:

+    mkdir -p etc/private/
+    python3 -c 'import os; print("FLASK_SECRET=\"" + os.urandom(32).decode("ascii", errors="backslashreplace") + "\"")' > etc/private/flask.secret

+Then start the Web server with:

     ./scripts/web.sh